Hobbies and Interests to Put on a Resume (List of 20+ Examples)

 The second retail sales resume example starts off well, but it quickly becomes apparent to any store supervisor that it’s generic—a big no-no. Furthermore, there aren’t any skills with numbers to prove how well you handled salesperson duties.

-Remember, the numbered achievements always look more specific and impressive so try to include them in the objective resume profile.
+Remember, the numbered achievements always look more specific and impressive so try to include them in the objective statement of your sale associate resume.

 Let me show you two contrasting examples: